 Treatment varies according to each case but may include the following drugs:

-1. Diuretics: Furosemide (Frudix) is the most common diuretic used to remove excess fluid in the lungs.
+1. Diuretics: are the most common diuretic used to remove excess fluid in the lungs.
 Diuretics work by increasing renal excretion of water.

-2. Beta blockers such as Atenolol and propanolol work by reducing heart rate, blood pressure, heart contractility and therefore myocardial oxygen requirements where these parameters are excessive.
+2. Beta blockers work by reducing heart rate, blood pressure, heart contractility and therefore myocardial oxygen requirements where these parameters are excessive.

-3. Calcium channel blockers such as Diltiazem and cardizem are thought to help the heart muscle to relax and hence help more effective filling of the heart.
+3. Calcium channel blockers are thought to help the heart muscle to relax and hence help more effective filling of the heart.
 Its indirect effects include reducing blood pressure by dilating the blood vessels and decreasing heart contractility and heart rate, thereby decreasing myocardial oxygen demand.

-4. ACE inhibitors such as enalapril (Enacard) or benazepril (Fortekor) is recommended for treatment of chronic congestive heart failures in cats, regardless of cause and is often used in combination with Furosemide.
+4. ACE inhibitors and ARB's (ACE blockers) are often used in treatment of chronic congestive heart failure in cats, regardless of cause and is often used in combination with diuretics.
 Such drugs are said to reduce the severity of the heart disease, reduce fibrosis of the heart muscle therefore improving heart relaxation.
 They may also reduce hypertrophy of the left heart chamber and decrease the risk of myocardial infarcts.

-6. New positive inotropic drugs such as pimobendan (Vetmedin) work as calcium sensitiser heightening the strength of the heart contractions.
+6. New positive inotropic drugs work as calcium sensitiser heightening the strength of the heart contractions.
 It also results in dilation of the arteries and veins, thereby reducing systemic blood pressure.
 The only catch is that Vetmedin is currently only registered for dogs for treatment of DCM and use in cats is strictly off-label.
 There are a sub-set of cats with thickened heart muscle that these drugs may be of use.

 The long-term outlook for a cat with cardiomyopathy is extremely variable depending on the cause and severity of the disease.
 Cats with idiopathic cardiomyopathy may remain stable for years and lead near-normal lives.